 God points out Job’s genuine relationship with Him.

-“Does Job fear God for no reason?” – Satan
+Satan responds, “Does Job fear God for no reason?”
+(Job 1:9, ESV).

-Here are a few: “Job doesn’t really love you.
-You call him blameless, God, but you’re either a fool or a liar.
-Either you just don’t get that Job only loves you for what you’ve done for him (you’re a fool!), or you do get it and just won’t admit it (you’re a liar).
+“Job doesn’t really love You.
+You call him blameless, God, but You’re either a fool or a liar.
+Either You just don’t get that Job only loves You for what You’ve done for him (You’re a fool), or You do get it and just won’t admit it (You’re a liar).
 The fact is, Job isn’t all that good.
-And neither are you when you call him blameless.
+And neither are You when You call him blameless.
 You’re not trustworthy.
 You’re not loving.”

 The heavenly assembly is shocked.
 I imagine shields and swords clatter.

 So the accusation is clear.
 It’s an accusation against Job, but more importantly it’s an accusation against God.
 And it’s been voiced in public.
-If God were simply to say, “we’re done here,” then doubt would hang in the air, not just about Job’s goodness, but God’s.
+If God were simply to say, “We’re done here,” then doubt would hang in the air, not just about Job’s goodness, but God’s.

 Poor Job.
 His mission will be to suffer, agonizingly.
 But it won’t be meaningless.
 His torture will be in defense of the very honor and integrity of God and His Word.
 He is never told why he suffers, but that is part of the test.